Updated: Apr 17

 I first heard the term many years ago, from a GM who didn't like me, saw no reason to trust me and rampaged through any possibility of continuation with the company.
-Nevertheless, the programme he didn't want to believe in still managed to break a company record.
-Neither of us saw that one coming.
+That might seem like a negative intro, but the programme he didn't want to believe in still managed to break a company record.

 When he spoke of this imaginary vine I thought it was disparaging to view people that way.
-Having worked with those people for 3 months, I was indignant that he should refer to them so in the vague disguise of 'potential productivity'.
+I was indignant that he should so refer to those I'd worked so closely with in the vague disguise of 'potential productivity'.

-Nothing since has changed my mind that thinking of people as vegetational commodities was not a healthy thing to harbour.
-By default, it disembodies a culture from its own version of society, the unique quality that makes a company what it is.
-Perhaps it's management protocol, perhaps it's political - wherever it comes from, the language we use to refer to fellow humans says all too much about ourselves.
-And as the article linked below will attest, grabbing at the easiest target is not the best policy in the long run.
+My mind is made up that thinking of people as vegetational commodities is not a healthy thing to harbour, for it disembodies a culture from its own version of society, the unique quality that makes a company what it is.
+Perhaps it's protocol, perhaps it's political - wherever it comes from, the language we use to refer to fellow humans says a lot about ourselves.
+And as the article linked below the pears will attest, grabbing at the easiest target is best re-thought in the long run.

-Carpe Diem makes no reference to 'seizing'.
-The term speaks of harvest, implying the value of a moment in time - a single day can make a difference to the way people feel about Life in general.
-Harmony is created through accord of personas, a shared sense of purpose, a value in the way we spend that which we are given.
-Engagement depends on it, and our methodology of murmurings has an impact that ripples through the probability spectrum your organisation traverses.
+Many believe Carpe Diem makes reference to 'seizing'.
+Yet the term speaks of harvest, implying the value of a single day in making a difference to the way people feel about Life in general.
+Harmony created through accord of personas, a shared sense of purpose, a value in the way we spend that which we are given - these are quality philosophies that go a long way in creating a positive culture.
+Engagement depends on it - the methodology of murmurings has an impact that ripples through the probability spectrum of your organisation.

-Should you fear the consequences of change, and the implication on your personal development, talk to me.
-I might not agree with the way you see things, but I can help you with a growth plan in ways you might have missed.
-You may be pleasantly surprised - in fact you can expect to be so, for the magic of a fruiting body is that it seeds the generics for the next generation, and if you can't look after that with due care and attention, who can?
+Should you feel disconcerted at the consequence of change and what it means for you, talk to me.
+I can help you with a growth plan in ways you might have missed.
+You may be pleasantly surprised - in fact you can expect to be so, for the magic of a fruiting body is that it seeds the generics for the next generation, and wouldn't you want that harvest to be the best you could have sown?